Animals

 IN THE ZOO – Mice and ratsFASCINATING FACTS

-• Capture prey by striking in an s-shaped position while hanging on branches
+• Green tree pythons capture prey by striking in an s-shaped position while hanging on branches.

-• Loop over branches like a saddle with head in the middle to rest
+• They loop over branches like a saddle with their head in the middle to rest.

 Hammerkop